rayngrowingsystems/RVS_Analytics/README.md

 python cameraapp.py
 ```

-The application itself does not contain any analysis scripts.
-Mask and Analysis scripts can be added
+If installed from source, the application itself does not contain any analysis scripts.
+Mask and Analysis scripts can
-through the "Masks" and "Scripts" folders.
+be added through the "Masks" and "Scripts" folders.
 You can use pre-made scripts or create your own.

 Both official RAYN and community-created scripts can be retrieved from the following repositories:
 - [RVS-A Mask Scripts](https://github.com/rayngrowingsystems/RVS-A_analysis_scripts)